quark-star771/my-apps/README.md

 - **User Authentication**: Secure login and registration using Firebase Authentication.
 - **Avatar Creator**: Allows users to customize and save their personal avatars.
 - **Welcome and Home Pages**: Intuitive and engaging user interface for navigation.
+- **Calculator**: A simple and responsive calculator, supporting basic arithmetic operations.
+- **Weather Dashboard**: A dynamic weather dashboard that fetches real-time data, displaying current conditions and a 5-day forecast.
+- **Notes Page**: Create, edit, and organize personal notes.

 ### Future Aspirations
-- **Weather Dashboard**: Fetch real-time weather data via API integration.
-- **Notes Page**: Create, edit, and organize personal notes.
 - **Interactive Forum**: A platform for users to ask questions and collaborate.
 - **Navigate bar**: Add a navigate bar and menus.
 - **Enhanced Authentication**: Email verification and other opttions for enhanced auth experience.